SBI Shinsei Corporate Investment interview

 Investment Strategy of gumi ventures

-Shinsei Corporate Investment (SCI) and gumi launched a second fund, "gumi ventures L.P.
+Shinsei Corporate Investment (current SBI Shinsei Corporate Investment (SCI)) and gumi launched a second fund, "gumi ventures L.P.
 II" (hereinafter "Fund II") in August 2014, two years after starting its first fund "gumi ventures L.P." (hereinafter "Fund I"), which was jointly setup by SCI and gumi ventures Inc. (gumi ventures), gumi's wholly owned subsidiary.
 Fund II has successfully announced the final closing at 2 billion yen (approximately 17 million US dollars) in January, 2015.
 SCI interviewed Mr. Kunimitsu regarding the investment strategy of gumi ventures.

 SCI: